Contact: Rich Kurz Page content last updated March 26, 2020

 But for the life of me, I could see other buildings I recognize, but not Pa's store!
 It simply was not there!
 How could that be?

-I tried doing perspective correction on photo of this photo three years ago.
+I tried doing perspective correction on a photo of this photo three years ago.
 The photo was taken not only from an off-center angle, but of a curved photo print.
 But the left half where Pa's store should be was pretty flat and so I was confident of my correction of that part.
-And sure enough it too showed an empty space where Pa's store should be.
+And sure enough it, too, showed an empty space where Pa's store should be.
 But I could not be absolutely sure.

-So last year I attended the Laurapalooza in Brookings.
+So in 2015 I attended the "Laurapalooza" in Brookings.
 I took a half day to drop in on the Laura Ingalls Society in De Smet and met with the director, who graciously allowed me to look at some original photos in their collection.
-The earliest photos was a top item of my interest.
+The earliest photo was a top item of my interest.
 And she even more graciously allowed me to scan the photo!
 And I did.

 Returning home, I eventually started working on my high-res scan doing perspective correction.
 And still I found an empty lot where Pa's store should be.
 I did a back-and-forth dialogue with my go-to researcher on the matter who was still not sure my technique was working.
 So I reverted to a mechanical perspective analysis.
 I found the vanishing point and the perspective rays along the street and storefronts.
 I then tediously established each of the 28 lots along the two blocks shown in the photo.
 I then tinted each one to stand out and then ran the photo thru the Hugin perspective correction technique.
 And sure enough, once and for all, demonstrated that there is NO STORE where Pa's store should be.